NET in the News

 Those most affected by coal’s collapse don’t have to be collateral damage in the transition to renewable energy; we can be the leaders of an entirely new and better economy.
 In fact, I believe Appalachians have the exact skills our country will need to remain globally competitive in this new, more sustainable economy.
 We make, fix, build, and grow.
 And coal’s decline creates whole new opportunities for a new generation of Appalachian entrepreneurs.
 The NET platform ensures proper investment in these new opportunities, so the next generation can grow up in a healthy, thriving community.”

-Anthony Flaccavento, President of Mountain Association, in the Roanoke Times:
+Anthony Flaccavento, President of SCALE, in the Roanoke Times:

 A serious transition commitment won’t come cheap, but we owe it to the miners and coal industry workers, who powered our nation’s prosperity, yet saw so little of it themselves.
 And we owe it to the world to show that tackling climate change and improving public health no longer must come at the expense of farmers, miners, workers and their communities.”